-Coaching: During the IHSA state series, head coaches and one assistant coach per school, will be allowed to coach their players between greens and tees.
+Coaching: For the entire state series, the head coach and one assistant coach will be allowed to coach anywhere on the course until his/her player's golf ball lies on the putting green.
 Coaches should be easily identifiable by the Rules Committee and tournament personnel.
 Furthermore, By-law 2.070 restricts involvement of non-school coaches during practices and competitions throughout the season.
 Any person involved with high school programs in any respect must meet coaching qualifications.
 This includes caddying or playing with high school teams.
 Refer to the Terms and Conditions or the IHSA handbook for more details.

-Golf Carts: No golf carts will be available to spectators.
+Golf Carts: No golf carts will be available to spectators at the state finals.
+Cart availability during regional and sectional tournaments will be determined by the tournament manager and golf course.